NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 01/20/22: 11am-12:30pm Meeting with Raul, Andras, Rudolf (Discord Red Slice)

 - another great follow up meeting
-- CIP Calibrate module of CIP has been finalized together with @lassoan
+- CIP Calibrate module of CIP has been finalized together with @lassoan and was demonstrated by @rbumm
-- this module will as a skeleton to adopt the other CIP modules
+- will serve  as a skeleton to adopt the other CIP modules
-- CIP Parenchyma Analysis now fully functional in Slicer 5
+- is now fully functional in Slicer 5
--
+- The "Calibration" widget uses a newly created segmentation for each volume instead of labelmaps
+- the segmentation can be edited in the embedded Segment Editor
+- before pressing "Calibrate" the segmentation is converted to a labelmap for the actual calibration in the logic()
-- we developed a strategy on how to publish working CIP modules to the community
+- we developed a strategy on how to transform the other CIP modules to Slicer 5
-- non-working modules will be excluded from CMake to provide only working modules
+- non-working modules will be excluded from CMake to provide only those functional to the community
--
+- @Raul demonstrated new vessel segmentation techniques and answered many questions
+- @Raul agreed on giving @lassoan write access to the SlicerCIP GitHub repository

 # Illustrations